stormshield/ansible-SNS/README.md

 - **sns_getconf**: to parse and extract values from command output in section/ini format.

 Notes:
-- Those modules require the [python-SNS-API python library](https://github.com/stormshield/python-SNS-API)
+- These modules require the [python-SNS-API python library](https://github.com/stormshield/python-SNS-API)
 - The python-SNS-API python library should be installed in the Ansible python environment and in the same python interpreter version.
 Use `ansible -version` to get the information.
 - If you install the python3 version and if Ansible uses python2 by default, you have to set the `ansible_python_interpreter=/usr/bin/python3` configuration option in the task definition or the inventory.